21.4.07

 Score: Stability (86-100%) Liberty (86-100%) Equality (86-100%)

 The capacity of the Political Objectives Test to accurately determine your political category is limited by the relative simplicity of its scoring model and the brevity of the test.
-It works surprisingly well for those whose politics is conventional in nature (e.g. Liberal, Progressive, Socialist, Communitarian, Conservative, Establishmentarian).
+It works surprisingly well for those whose politics is conventional in nature (liberal, progressive, socialist, communitarian, conservative, establishmentarian).

 However for more marginal forms of politics it loses accuracy.
-To address this somewhat most category descriptions include webpage links to related descriptions.
-In most cases you will be only one link away from a description that works for you even if the one the test gave you has issues.
+To address this somewhat most category descriptions include links to related descriptions.
+Chances are you will be only one link away from a description that works for you.

-In addition it is worth noting that the primary purpose of the Political Objectives Test is to inform and provoke debate.
+It is also worth noting that the primary purpose of the Political Objectives Test is to inform and provoke contemlation.
 Examine both your own category and links to others and consider them in relation to one another.